Last Updated on January 17, 2025 by Kittredge Cherry

 Aelred had a lifetime of friendships with men

-Aelred was born in 1110 in northeastern England near the Scottish border in the small town of Hexham, Northumbria.
-The son of a married priest and his wife, he came from a long line of priests, a role handed down for four or five generations.
+Aelred was born in 1110 in the Yorkshire area of northeastern England near the Scottish border in the small town of Hexham, Northumbria.
+The region was steeped in Celtic traditions, including the concept of two devoted friends mingling souls as “anam cara” (soul friends).
+The son of a married priest and his wife, Aelred came from a long line of married priests, a role handed down for four or five generations.
+But when he was 13, the Catholic church ruled that priests could no longer marry or pass on their property and titles to their sons.
+Excluded from the system of hetereosexual marriage, Aelred had to imagine a new social structure, not unlike queer people today.

 The queer ramifications of Aelred’s life are examined in the chapter about him in “The Double: Male Eros, Friendships, and Mentoring–from Gilgamesh to Kerouac” theology professor emeritus Edward Sellner.
 He notes that Aelred’s great-grandfather was the sacristan who tended the dead body of Saint Cuthbert, who had a close male companion named Boisil at the monastery of Melrose.